If you’re a penny stock trader like I am, you’re always looking to see if a stock is a pump before you trade it.

 First of all, what’s a pump and dump stock?

 It’s a stock that’s being promoted by either shareholder or by the company itself.
 Sometimes they would even have paid promoters promoting them to increase their price.

 Pump and dump schemes are illegal and are punishable by law.
 Furthermore, the schemers will be required to pay heavy SEC fines.

 Why would they want to do this so-called “pump and dump?”

 They promote the stock which they currently own some shares from.
 Once the price has increased to where they would want it, then they sell all the shares.

 Those who buy when the price has reached its peak think that they will make profits, but that’s when the price plummets on them, losing them their money.

-Promoting the stock is the pump, selling them once the price reaches a reasonable high is the dump.
+Promoting the stock is the pump, selling them once the price reaches a reasonable high is a dump.
 So they call this process “Pump and dump scheme.”

-Some traders actually take the advantage as those con artists are making their own profits.
-In order to do this you’d have to know what you’re doing.
+Some traders actually take advantage as those con artists are making their own profits.
+In order to do this, you’d have to know what you’re doing.